curiousoffice/playbook/README.rst

 - Congruent with surrounding platform
 - Consistent across entire application

-We put the users goals first.
-No one is using our software exclusively because of how beautiful it is.
-There's a reason they sought our solution out.
-Making that outcome easily attainable and desirable is our highest priority.
+We put the user's goals first.
+No one is using our software solely because it looks nice.
+There's a reason they sought out our solution.
+Our number one priority is making that outcome desirable and easily attainable.
-We make software easy to comprehend.
+We make software easy to undertand.
 It's not enough to be functional, users must know capabilities exist and be able to anticipate how the software is going to react to their inputs.
 Our software should be as intuitive as possible.
 We remain consistent with platform guidelines.
-Interfaces look and feel best when in congruence with their context, rather than being strictly branded across all platforms.
-We prefer common patterns when designing.
+Interfaces look and feel best when they are congruent within their context, rather than being strictly branded across all platforms.
+We prefer common patterns when designing, and we maintain consistency.
-We retain consistency.
 Usable interfaces work as expected across the entire application.

 Interaction Design
 ------------------

-Interaction gives users the ability to change the canvas, to directly manipulate.
+Interaction gives users the ability to change the canvas, and to directly manipulate it.
 Designing those interactions is what makes our software come to life.
-Interactions should provide affordance — `animation<http://medium.com/p/926eb80d64e3>`_, for examples, can be used as a powerful metaphor for helping a user understand an interface.
+Interactions should provide affordance — `animation<http://medium.com/p/926eb80d64e3>`_, for examples, can be used as a powerful metaphor to help a user understand an interface.
-Interactions help guide a user from the beginning of a task through it's completion.
+Interactions help guide a user from the beginning of a task all the way through it's completion.

 Designers guide these interactions from prototype to implementation.
 For web applications we start in the browser.
 For review, we use gifs to demonstrate